Natural resources conservation

 - For both options within the major, students acquire a strong background in core courses in the areas of forest science, geospatial analysis, environmental economics, policy, and oral communications.

-- A study abroad trip can take you to Panama as part of the Issues in Sustainability and Natural Resource Management course, where you’ll learn about natural resource management and conservation issues, the impact of climate change on tropical environments and culture, and local, regional, and international impacts of tropical deforestation.
+- A study abroad trip can take you to Panama as part of the Issues in Natural Resource Conservation course, where you’ll learn about natural resources management and conservation issues, the impact of climate change on tropical environments and culture, and local, regional, and international impacts of tropical deforestation.

 - Service-learning opportunities are available to sites like Australia and New Zealand, where students learn about ecological restoration and resource conservation, and then assist local community groups with long-term projects.